Peeeweee/Project-Pokemon-Legends/README.md

 Welcome to **Project: Pokémon Legends** — a mini Pokémon tournament game crafted using the Java programming language.
 Inspired by the classic Pokémon battle mechanics, this project offers a simplified yet fun take on turn-based Pokémon battles.
 Whether you're a fan of the franchise or just exploring Java game development, this project is for you!

+**You will be able to challenge some of the strongest pokemon trainers and masters in the Pokemon Series

 ---

 ## 🚀 Features